SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/developing-ls/README.md

 **NOTE: You do not currently have hot code injection.
 If you've made changes to the code, you need to run `./compileFrontend.sh` while `./develop.sh` is running to have an interactive experience.**

-### Building a Docker image (broken):
+### Building a Docker image:

 1. to build the docker-image:

     `./buildDocker.sh`

 2. to run the docker-image:

     `./runDocker.sh`